210913-USF-NET/trainer-code/06Angular/angular.md

 ## Modules
 Angular uses ES2015 module system to practice separation of concerns It works kind of like namespaces in C#
-Modules are decorated with @ngModule decorator to let the angular compiler know that it is angular module with addition metadata about it
+Modules are decorated with @ngModule decorator to let the angular compiler know that it is angular module with additional metadata about it
 Before we can use any components, we need to have them belong somewhere, by registering them to a module, by including the component name in declaration section of ngModule decoration
 If you want to use components from a different module, we first need to import the module that has that particular component, in the imports section.
 We separate modules by features